anthonygarvan/marktwo/src/components/tryItNow.md

 #### Images

-Supports stardard markdown syntax to link to images.
+Supports standard markdown syntax to link to images.
 You can also upload new images with the `/image` slash command.

 ![deception](/img/deception.jpg)